 Drafting students can earn three credentials through CGTC’s online courses.
 Learners can pursue technical certificates in computer aided design (CAD) operator or advanced computer aided design technician.
 Learners can also opt for a diploma in drafting technology.
 The CAD operator and CAD technician certificates require 20 and 31 credits, respectively.
 The drafting technology diploma comprises 46 credits, including eight general education credits.
 Certificate in drafting and design holders can go on to earn a 60-credit associate degree in drafting from CGTC.

 Applicants must be at least 16 years old and hold a GED or high school diploma.
 For course placement, prospective students must submit standardized test scores, take the ACCUPLACER exam, or provide a postsecondary transcript.

-CGTC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Central Georgia Technical College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 6. Quinsigamond Community College

 Based in Worcester, Massachusetts, Quinsigamond Community College offers more than 120 programs of study to over 13,000 students each year.

 Quinsigamond offers a computer aided design certificate through its engineering technology department.
 The program, which emphasizes manufacturing technology, covers topics including manufacturing processes, materials, metallurgy, and electro-mechanical drafting.
 Students also learn to effectively convey their ideas through coursework on technical communication.
 Students complete 25 credits and Typically, finish the curriculum in two semesters.
 Learners can take at least 50% of their courses online.

 The program includes a solid modeling course that prepares students for industry certification.
 Through hands-on projects, students learn to build complicated 3D models from 2D drawings.
 At the end of the course, students sit for the Certified SolidWorks Associate exam.